Deep Security 10.2 has reached end of support. Use the version selector (above) to see more recent versions of the Help Center.

 - If your SMTP mail server requires outgoing authentication, type the user name and password credentials.

 - Select STARTTLS if your SMTP server supports the protocol.
-(STARTTLS is not supported in FIPS mode.
-See FIPS 140-2 support.)

 - After you've entered the necessary information, click Test SMTP Settings to test the connection.